Vladlen Koltun

 Vladlen Koltun (ולדלן קולטן; born 1980) is an Israeli-American computer scientist and intelligent systems researcher.
 He currently serves as distinguished scientist at Apple Inc. His main areas of research are artificial intelligence, computer vision, machine learning, and pattern recognition.
 He also made a significant contribution to robotics and autonomous driving.

 Koltun's contributions to research and publications are in the areas of convolutional neural networks, reality simulation, view synthesis, photorealistic rendering, urban self-driving cars simulation, 3D computer graphics, robot locomotion, and drones maneuverability in dynamic environments.

 He is also known for his work on the photorealism enhancement system, and for the critical study of the Hirsch index, a metric of scientists' work that is common in the community.

 Early life and education

-Vladlen Koltun was born in 1980 in Kiev, Ukraine and grew up in Israel.
-He completed his BS degree in computer science magna cum laude from Tel Aviv University in 2000.
-He continued his studies at the university, and finished his PhD with honors in computer science in 2002 with a thesis, Arrangements in four dimensions and related structures; his doctoral adviser was Micha Sharir.
-He then completed his postdoctoral fellowship under the supervision of Christos Papadimitriou at the University of California, Berkeley, where he conducted research in theoretical computer science in 2002–2005.
+Koltun was born in 1980 in Kyiv, Ukraine (then part of the Soviet Union), and subsequently grew up in Israel.

+In 2000, Koltun graduated magna cum laude from Tel Aviv University with a degree in computer science.
+He continued his studies at the university and received his PhD with honors in computer science in 2002.
+His doctoral thesis, Arrangements in four dimensions and related structures, was supervised by Micha Sharir.
+From 2002 to 2005, he was a postdoctoral fellow at the University of California, Berkeley, where he conducted research in theoretical computer science under the supervision of Christos Papadimitriou.